spcourse/python/en/loops/practical-uses/contents.md

 We have already mentioned that you can decide on the name of the variable.
 And as you see, in the above example we have changed the name of our variable `x` to `number`.

-**Exercise:** Try to adapt the example above in such a way that at the end of the loop, the program prints to the screen how many numbers were exactly divisible by 3.
-To do this you will have to define a so-called 'counter', a variable that is set to zero at the start of the program and that is incremented by 1 every time you encounter a number that is exactly divisible by 3.
-Also take some time to format the output to the screen and have your program print:

-    From the numbers 1 to 20 there are ... numbers that are exactly divisible by 3.

 ## Loops in loops

 ![embed](https://api.eu.kaltura.com/p/120/sp/12000/embedIframeJs/uiconf_id/23449960/partner_id/120?iframeembed=true&playerId=kaltura_player&entry_id=0_p676hj49&flashvars[streamerType]=auto&amp;flashvars[localizationCode]=en_US&amp;flashvars[leadWithHTML5]=true&amp;flashvars[sideBarContainer.plugin]=true&amp;flashvars[sideBarContainer.position]=left&amp;flashvars[sideBarContainer.clickToClose]=true&amp;flashvars[chapters.plugin]=true&amp;flashvars[chapters.layout]=vertical&amp;flashvars[chapters.thumbnailRotator]=false&amp;flashvars[streamSelector.plugin]=true&amp;flashvars[EmbedPlayer.SpinnerTarget]=videoHolder&amp;flashvars[dualScreen.plugin]=true&amp;flashvars[hotspots.plugin]=1&amp;flashvars[Kaltura.addCrossoriginToIframe]=true&amp;&wid=0_laz26qqc)